 Anti-Inflammatory Drugs for the Treatment of SARS-CoV-2

 The novel coronavirus (SARS-CoV-2) outbreak in Wuhan, China, has rapidly spread and has been reported in multiple countries.
 As of February 6, 2020, China has confirmed 28,120 cases of SARS-CoV-2 infection.
-However, for this highly transmissible and lethal coronaviruse, there are currently no vaccines or antiviral drugs, so identifying drug treatment options as soon as possible is critical to respond to the SARS-CoV-2 outbreak.
+However, for this highly transmissible and lethal coronavirus, there are currently no vaccines or antiviral drugs, so identifying drug treatment options as soon as possible is critical to respond to the SARS-CoV-2 outbreak.

 Creative Biolabs has grouped a dedicated strong team who specializes in virology and understands the broad spectrum of coronavirus.
 Since the SARS outbreak in 2003 and the MERS outbreak in 2012, our professional virologists have been working to develop coronavirus vaccines and antiviral drugs.
 Over the years, we have accumulated expertise on coronavirus evolution, scientific methodology and continuously updated pathogenic mechanisms.
 At present, our coronavirus research team focuses on developing anti-inflammatory drugs, which is expected to be the next drug candidate for SARS-CoV-2.